HathorNetwork/hathor-wallet/QA.md

 1. **Register in the 'number' in the token bar**
     1. Unregister the token again.
-    1. Click on the blue circle on the token token bar with the number 1.
+    1. Click on the purple circle on the token token bar with the number 1.
     1. Click on the 'Show history' and see the transactions of the TST token.
     1. Click on 'Register tokens' and register it again with the copied configuration string.